cloudfoundry/cf-k8s-logging/README.md

 ## values.yml

 ### Scaling
-There are two main subsystems to consider when scaling logging: frontend and backend.
+There are two main subsystems to consider when scaling logging: log-cache-api and log-cache.

-To scale the frontend to handle more requests, update `log_cache_api_replicas` in the values.yml file.
+To scale the log-cache-api to handle more requests, update `log_cache_api_replicas` in the values.yml file.

-To scale the backend to handle an increased number of applications and logs, update `log_cache_replicas` in the values.yml file.
+To scale the log-cache to handle an increased number of applications and logs, update `log_cache_replicas` in the values.yml file.

-DO NOT update the replica set for the log-cache-backend stateful set without updating the env variable `"NUM_REPLICAS"` to match.
+DO NOT update the replica set for the log-cache stateful set without updating the env variable `"NUM_REPLICAS"` to match.
 If `spec.replicas > NUM_REPLICAS`, any additional replicas will not start.
 If `NUM_REPLICAS > spec.replicas`, log-cache will try to contact a replica that doesn't exist, resulting in dropped logs.